DrMarc/slab/docs/index.rst

 ==============================================================================

 **Slab** ('es-lab', or sound laboratory) is an open source project and Python package that makes working with sounds and running psychoacoustic experiments simple, efficient, and fun!
-For instance, it takes just eight lines of code to run a pure tone audiogram using an adaptive staircase: :ref:`calibration`
+For instance, it takes just eight lines of code to run a pure tone audiogram using an adaptive staircase: :ref:`audiogram`